Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 MCLORIN SALVANT: Thank you.
 It's been a pleasure and an honor.
 And I'm an absolute crazy fan.

-GROSS: Well, thank you.
-And I'm a big fan of your singing, so great to have you on the show.

-Cecile McLorin Salvant recorded in 2015.
-Her new album is called "The Window."
+GROSS: (Laughter) Well, thank you.
+And I'm a big fan of your singing.
+So great to have you on the show.
+And here's Cecile McLorin Salvant singing "The Trolley Song."

 (SOUNDBITE OF SONG, "THE TROLLEY SONG")